pombredanne/paulmillr.github.io/_posts/2012-10-22-libertarian-reading-list.md

 * [“Libertarian” definition](http://rln.fm/2012/06/libertarianstvo-i-libertarianec-34502/) — good definition of who libertarian is in terms of freedom.
 * [Libertarian FAQ](http://liber.wikidot.com/) — 50+ good frequently asked questions about libertarianism
 * [Lowest common denominator of all libertarians](http://oetar.livejournal.com/66093.html) — the common of ancaps, minarchists, randians etc.
+* [One more view on social darwinism](http://ev-geniya.livejournal.com/7150.html) — justifications of social darwinism.
+* [Thoughts on monopolies and trusts in free market](http://sci-geek.livejournal.com/6757.html) — some logical considerations about reliability of cartels on free market.
 * [Agorist books](http://sci-geek.livejournal.com/7323.html) — a list of literature on [agorism](http://en.wikipedia.org/wiki/Agorism).
 * [The Coming Generational Storm review](http://kuznetsov.livejournal.com/45231.html) — briefly about USA's economic future.